 Viking Goatee Beard

-If your facial hair grows unevenly, or your simply prefer this beard style, Vikings probably also occasionally supported impressive goatees as a variation on the fuller beard style.
+If your facial hair grows unevenly, or you simply prefer this beard style, Vikings probably also occasionally sported impressive goatees as a variation on the fuller beard style.

 Viking Beard without Moustache

 Or loose the moustache all together for a distinctive and memorable beard style.

 Extra Long Viking Beard

 Go extra long for a more impressive Viking beard style, but remember that this takes years of commitment.